Deep Frequency-Aware Functional Maps for Robust Shape Matching: Deep Frequency Awareness Functional Maps

-where $\mathbf{C}^{\Pi}_{\mathcal{NM}} = \Phi_{\mathcal{M}}^{\dagger}\Pi_\mathcal{MN} \Phi_{\mathcal{N}}$ recovers from the soft pointwise map matrix $\Pi_\mathcal{MN}$ via Eq.~\eqref{eq: compute soft map}, $\mathbf{C}_\mathcal{NM}$ is obtained by solving Eq.~\eqref{equ: desc and reg}, and $H(\Lambda)$ is calculated by Eq.~\eqref{eq: Jacobi combination}, respectively.
-Unlike most existing deep functional map methods that focus on predicting optimized functional maps alone, resulting in sub-optimal performance often, our loss ensures that the functional map is associated with a valid pointwise map and optimizes them simultaneously under different frequency channels.
-Moreover, our loss embeds parameterizable filter functions for frequency analysis, which can capture ideal spectral information effectively for obtaining frequency-aware functional and pointwise maps, leading to more accurate and robust correspondence results.
+Our loss ensures that the functional map is associated with a valid pointwise map and optimizes them simultaneously under different frequency channels.
+Moreover, our loss can capture ideal spectral information comprehensively by learning filter functions, which leads to accurate and robust correspondence in more challenging matching settings.

-Interestingly, by setting $ H(\Lambda) = \mathbf{I}, S=1$, our loss is equivalent to the coupling loss introduced by \textit{Cao et al.} \cite{Cao2023}, i.e.,
+Interestingly, by setting $ H(\Lambda) = \mathbf{I}, S=1$, our loss reduces to the coupling loss introduced by \textit{Cao et al.}~\cite{Cao2023}, which is defined as:

-which confirms that the coupling loss is a special case of ours.
-Nevertheless, the coupling loss is non-frequency awareness as it falls short in encoding instructive and significant frequency features adaptably.
-Conversely, our loss offers superior filtering flexibility and surpasses it.
+This demonstrates that the coupling loss is a special case of our proposed loss.
+However, the coupling loss lacks frequency awareness, as it cannot adaptively encode informative and important frequency components for specific tasks.

 In addition, the common structural functional map regularisation~\cite{Ren2019} is used to penalize the bijectivity and orthogonality of the functional maps, i.e.,